Fashion forward: Building a sustainable, ethical fashion future

 Now about my flying solar car…

-Jared is the Communications Associate for the MaRS Centre for Impact Investing and Managing Editor for SocialFinance.ca.
+Jared was the Communications Associate for the MaRS Centre for Impact Investing and Managing Editor for SocialFinance.ca.
 He graduated from Columbia University with a bachelor of arts in political science.
-He loves community building and believes social finance is the key to cultivating capitalism with a soul.
 See more…